SPECint

-SPECint is a computer benchmark specification for CPU integer processing power.
+SPEC INT is a computer benchmark specification for CPU integer processing power.
 It is maintained by the Standard Performance Evaluation Corporation (SPEC).
-SPECint is the integer performance testing component of the SPEC test suite.
+SPEC INT is the integer performance testing component of the SPEC test suite.
 The first SPEC test suite, CPU92, was announced in 1992.
 It was followed by CPU95, CPU2000, and CPU2006.
-The latest standard is SPEC CPU 2017 and consists of SPECspeed and SPECrate (aka SPECCPU_2017).
+The latest standard is SPEC CPU 2017 and consists of SPEC speed and SPEC rate (aka SPECCPU_2017).

-SPECint 2006
+SPEC INT 2006

 CPU2006 is a set of benchmarks designed to test the CPU performance of a modern server computer system.
 It is split into two components, the first being CINT2006, the other being CFP2006 (SPECfp), for floating point testing.

 SPEC defines a base runtime for each of the 12 benchmark programs.
 For SPECint2006, that number ranges from 1000 to 3000 seconds.
 The timed test is run on the system, and the time of the test system is compared to the reference time, and a ratio is computed.
-That ratio becomes the SPECint score for that test.
+That ratio becomes the SPEC INT score for that test.
 (This differs from the rating in SPECINT2000, which multiplies the ratio by 100.)

 As an example for SPECint2006, consider a processor which can run 400.perlbench in 2000 seconds.
 The time it takes the reference machine to run the benchmark is 9770 seconds.
 Thus the ratio is 4.885.
 Each ratio is computed, and then the geometric mean of those ratios is computed to produce an overall value.